Assault and Battery Liability and Asset Protection in Florida

 An assault or battery judgment is a civil money judgment.
 The plaintiff collects using Florida’s standard post-judgment collection tools: bank account garnishment, debtor examinations, liens on non-homestead real estate, and levies on non-exempt personal property.

-Outside of bankruptcy, Florida’s exemptions apply normally.
+Outside bankruptcy, Florida’s exemptions apply normally.
 The homestead is protected without a dollar cap.
-Retirement accounts under § 222.21 are fully exempt.
-Life insurance cash values and annuities are protected under § 222.14.
-Head of household wages are exempt from garnishment under § 222.11.
-Tenancy by the entirety assets are protected from a judgment against one spouse, provided the other spouse is not also liable on the same claim.
+Retirement accounts are fully exempt.
+Life insurance cash values and annuities are protected.
+Head of household wages are exempt from garnishment.
+Tenancy by the entirety assets are protected from a judgment against one spouse, as long as the other spouse is not also liable on the same claim.

-Asset Protection Strategies for Assault and Battery Defendants
+Asset Protection Options for Assault and Battery Defendants

-Because insurance is absent and the § 522(q) cap weakens the bankruptcy safety valve, the remaining asset protection options carry more weight than they do for insured claims.
+Because insurance is absent and the homestead cap weakens the bankruptcy backstop, the remaining protection strategies carry more weight for assault and battery defendants than for most other civil liabilities.

 Exempt Asset Conversions

-Converting non-exempt assets into exempt categories remains the lowest-risk strategy.
+Converting non-exempt assets into exempt categories is the lowest-risk strategy.
 Maximizing retirement contributions, funding exempt annuity or life insurance products, and paying down a homestead mortgage all reduce the non-exempt asset pool.
 Outside bankruptcy, these conversions are permitted even after a judgment exists.
-Inside bankruptcy, the § 522(q) cap limits the homestead portion of this strategy for assault-related debts.
+Inside bankruptcy, the homestead cap limits the homestead portion of this strategy for intentional-tort debts.

-An LLC with multi-member structure and proper formalities provides charging order protection.
-The assault plaintiff who obtains a judgment against an individual LLC member receives only a lien on distributions, not direct control over the LLC’s assets.
-Single-member LLCs do not receive charging order protection in Florida.
+An LLC with at least two members and proper formalities provides charging order protection.
+A judgment creditor of an individual LLC member receives only a lien on distributions—not direct control over the LLC’s assets.
+Single-member LLCs do not receive charging order protection in Florida, so the structure requires adding a second member, typically an irrevocable trust.

 Offshore Trust Planning

 A defendant with non-exempt liquid assets above $500,000 and serious intentional tort exposure may benefit from an offshore trust.
 The structure places liquid assets beyond the reach of a Florida court.
-A Cook Islands trust costs $20,000 to $25,000 to establish and $5,000 to $10,000 annually to maintain.
+A Cook Islands trust costs $20,000 to $25,000 to establish and $5,000 to $8,000 per year to maintain.

 Gideon Alper